Call Now - Open 24/7

 Bicycle Death Statistic by Month

-Seasonal changes have a significant impact on cyclist fatality rates as well.
-For instance, summer and autumn account for almost 60% of all cyclist deaths recorded across the country in 2023.
-Such an alarming spike may be explained by the increased interest in this recreational activity during these months.
+Seasonal changes have a significant impact on cyclist death counts as well.
+Bicycle crashes peak during the summer and fall months — July through October — which together account for nearly 43% of all cyclist fatalities in 2023.
+Such an alarming concentration may be explained by the increased interest in recreational cycling during these months, combined with longer daylight hours that put more riders and more vehicles on the road simultaneously.

 Total 1,155 1,109